donggenHan/MyNote/English/Musk-加州理工演讲.md

 That was actually my initial goal.

-I thought well if we could do a low-cost mission to Mars,
+I thought well if we could do a low-cost mission to Mars,  something called Mars Oasis, which would land with seeds in dehydrated nutrient gel(脱水营养凝胶), then hydrate them upon landing.

+And you'd have this great short of money shot of green plants on a red background.

+The public tends to respond to precedence and superlatives.

+And this would be the first life on Mars and the furthest life had ever traveled as fa as we know.

+And I thought well that would get people really excited and increase NASA's budget.